donovanr/plasticnet/README.md

 ## Installation

 We use [Conda](https://conda.io/) to manage the development environment, with dependencies listed in [environment.yml](../master/environment.yml).
-If you don't have conda installed and set up for Python 3.x, install `conda` using the instructions on their site, and then install this package with
+If you don't have `conda` installed and set up for Python 3.x, install it using the instructions on their site, and then install this package with

 ```
 git clone https://github.com/donovanr/plasticnet.git